Der-Walzer/world-of-noark/src/site/notes/Noark/World's Timeline.md

 {"dg-publish":true,"permalink":"/noark/world-s-timeline/"}
 ---

-Its the same as normal earth history, up until 1875
+The world of Noark is the same as normal real Earth up until 1875, when its history begins to diverge.

 **Tuesday 6th April, 1875:**
 _The Darkest Dawn_